Fearless Autumn

 - Possess fireworks under the age of 18

-- Buy or supply fireworks to anyone under 18 (apart from category F1 fireworks e.g. party poppers)
+- Sell, buy or supply fireworks to anyone under 18 (apart from category F1 fireworks e.g. party poppers)

 - Cause unnecessary suffering to animals

-- Organised public firework displays are allowed, so people can enjoy fireworks safely
+Big, organised public firework displays are still allowed, so people can enjoy fireworks safely.

 Autumn Positive Actions